eerohele/Tutkain/README.md

 turning Sublime Text into a somewhat viable Clojure editor.

 Tutkain is very limited in scope.
-Its sole aim is the ability to interact with a Clojure prepl server.
+Its sole aim is the ability to interact with a Clojure nREPL server.
 It is not, and never will be, a full-fledged Clojure IDE.
 If you're looking for an IDE-like experience, consider complementing Tutkain with these Sublime Text plugins:

 - [paredit]
 - [sublime-lispindent]